NM-TAFE/civ-ipriot-smiley/knowledge_and_evidence.md

 1. Does the code's author believe that every `Smiley` should be able to blink?
 Explain.

 > Your answer here
+>

 2. For those smileys that blink, does the author expect them to blink in the same way?
 Explain.

 > Your answer here

-3. Explain what polymorphism is using the blink method as an example.
+>

+3. Referring to the implementation of blink in the Happy and Sad Smiley classes, give a brief explanation of what polymorphism is.

 > Your answer here
+>

 4. How is inheritance used in the blink method, and why is it important for polymorphism?

 > Your answer here
+>
 1. **Implement Blink in Sad Class:**

    - Create a new method called `blink` within the Sad class.
 Ensure you use the same method signature as in the Happy class: